timestocome/RaspberryPi-Robot/README.md

 # Machine Learning on a Raspberry Pi Robot

-Project goal is to set up an autonomous robot car.
+Project goal is to set up an autonomous wheeled robot that can move about the house and track pets

 This is where it all started, though it hasn't been nearly as easy as he makes it sound ( https://www.oreilly.com/learning/how-to-build-a-robot-that-sees-with-100-and-tensorflow )

-Goals:
-- autonomous tracking of pets
-- recognize each of the two household cats
-- autonomous movement around the house
-- interactive voice
-- autonomous animated face ( eyes, ? )